 CYCLING... the book

 With the arrival of summer, it is primetime for good riding and fine reading.
 In this edition of Calvin's corner I will provide a book report of a tome which influenced me, and my way of thinking.
 It is sometimes long after reading a piece of literature, and then by re-reading it, does it become clear what it means to you.
 Such a book is CYCLING, published by the C.O.N.I.
-(Comitato Olimpico Nazionale Italiano), Rome, Italy, in 1972 (Figure 1).
+(Comitato Olimpico Nazionale Italiano), Rome, Italy.
+This editon was published in 1972 (Figure 1) but first editons are from 1968.
 Unfortunately this book is not currently in print, and is unlikely to ever be in print again.
 Why review such a book?
 Because I feel it speaks in important ways to the spirit and heart of the sport of competitive cycling.
 I will give a sense of the book's content, comment on some interesting sections, and conclude with why this is an important document.

 Figure 1.
 The cover of CYCLING, seen here with shop grime and a shop sticker